 Rivian’s upcoming plans include the launch of its more affordable R2 EV, which will be manufactured at its Georgia assembly plant.
 The plant, with an estimated completion date of 2025, aims to start producing new R2 vehicles in 2026.

-Barclays analyst Dan Levy downgraded Rivian stock to Hold from Buy, highlighting concerns about weak demand and the possibility of missing the 2024 target for gross margin profitability.
+Barclays analyst Dan Levy downgraded Rivian stock to Hold from Buy, highlighting concerns regarding weak demand and the possibility of missing the 2024 target for gross margin profitability.
 Levy acknowledged that even exceptional product and technology might not be sufficient to overcome the challenges faced by the EV industry.

 Looking ahead, it is essential to analyze the potential future trends related to the themes discussed in this article.
 The EV industry is experiencing rapid growth and continues to transform the automotive sector.
 The push toward electrification is driven by global efforts to combat climate change and reduce dependency on fossil fuels.
 Governments worldwide are implementing stricter emissions regulations, providing incentives for EV adoption, and investing in charging infrastructure.